peakflo/pfMCP/src/servers/patreon/README.md

-# Patreon GuMCP Server
+# Patreon pfMCP Server

-GuMCP server implementation for interacting with the Patreon API using OAuth authentication.
+pfMCP server implementation for interacting with the Patreon API using OAuth authentication.

 ---